-I was disturbed recently to come across a video of young adults with autism/ learning difficulties swimming front crawl, badly, at top speeds.
+I was disturbed recently to come across a video of young adults with autism/ learning difficulties swimming front crawl, flat out, badly.
 They were putting their bodies under terrible strain, under the watch of a Special Olympics coach.
 It seemed like a kind of abuse, albeit unintentional, and reminded me of a comment Chris Packham made, summarising approaches to working with autistic people in America, “Let’s force these people rather than adapt to accommodate them”.

 Traits common to people with a sensitive vestibular system are: difficulty paying attention in a classroom; sensitivity to noise/ difficulty filtering sound; poor posture, balance and coordination; travel sickness; difficulty reading a map or moving in a straight line with eyes closed; ear trouble.

 For anyone with these tendencies, it’s unlikely that swimming the formal strokes, with all the head movement and consequent overstimulation of the vestibular system this entails, will be stress free, especially in noisy, heavily chlorinated pools.

 What do I know about it?

 As someone who has a sensitive vestibular system, I have first hand experience of stress from swimming the four competitive strokes, however slowly and attentively.
 This got worse throughout my forties and now, in my fifties, I no longer swim competitive strokes for fitness purposes.

 When I think that 20 lengths of breaststroke means moving my head from underwater to a breathing position about 200 times and 20 lengths of crawl means turning to breathe 120 times, it’s not surprising that I feel frazzled after a few hundred metres.

 Particularly as a teacher of the Alexander Technique, I don’t want to get out of the water feeling like I’ve been at the fairground, overexcited, dizzy, in need of neurofen.
 I need to adapt instead of forcing myself, like Chris Packham said.